swkkd/gowebapi/docs/StreamSetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamSetUpdateValueAdHoc**
-> ItemsSubstatus StreamSetUpdateValueAdHoc(ctx, values, optional)
+> ItemsSubstatus StreamSetUpdateValueAdHoc(a.client.ctx, values, optional)
 Updates a single value for the specified streams.

 ### Required Parameters